ansible/community-docs/test_pr_quick_start_guide.rst

 Refer to the `Ansible documentation <https://docs.ansible.com/ansible/devel/reference_appendices/config.html#collections-paths>`_ for details.

-7. Run your playbook again this time using the changed PR.
+7. Run your playbook again this time using the PR branch.

 Give Feedback
 =============